pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 - **Data tables** are still appropriate for presenting information in two dimensions.

-See [Deque University's Tables](https://dequeuniversity.com/checklists/web/tables) page for more information.
+Refer to [Deque University's Tables](https://dequeuniversity.com/checklists/web/tables) page for more information.

 ## Links

 Don’t use the `title` attribute in links, as it is not read aloud by screen readers.
 Instead, make the anchor text relevant and descriptive (for example, don’t use “click here”).
-See this article on [writing hyperlinks](https://www.nngroup.com/articles/writing-links/) from Nielsen Norman Group for more information.
+Refer to this article on [writing hyperlinks](https://www.nngroup.com/articles/writing-links/) from Nielsen Norman Group for more information.

 ## HTML